Today you’re going to learn what it is like to work at NASA as a mechanical engineer in the NDE field.

 Aida: Before being flown out to space, right?

 Ajay: Correct.
 Before being launched.
-So, you don’t see assembly of hardware over there.
+You don’t see assembly of hardware over there.
 You see a final assembly over there.
 You will not see a component level work.
 You will see a final assembly.

 Aida: Here at Johnson Space Center we are Mission Control.
-So, there is a lot of systems engineering and a lot of program management.
+There is a lot of systems engineering and a lot of program management.